Single Sign On team management

 The Segment login page can only be connected to one workspace.
 To use your IDP with multiple workspaces, you will have to initiate login to the other workspaces from the IDP instead of through the login portal.

 Segment’s SSO configuration is entirely self-service; we don’t require any back and forth with our team in order to test and enable the feature on your workspace.
+Additionally, we have prebuilt connections with Okta, OneLogin, and Azure AD which can help you get setup faster.
 However, we are here to help! don’t hesitate to get in touch if you run into any questions or issues.

 To get started, go to your workspace settings and choose the “Connections” tab under “Authentication” and click “Add New Connection.”
 Follow the steps to create a SAML connection.